ohscar/rmalloc/doc/paper/results.rst

 Results
 =========
-The results are very interesting in that there's a variation between the allocators, which of course is expected, but also between the different applications tested, each with their unique memory usage patterns.
+The results are very interesting in that there's a variation between the allocators, which of course is expected, but also between the different applications tested, each with a unique memory usage patterns.
 Two separate patterns can be discerned when it comes to speed, with Figures :ref:`result-soffice`, :ref:`result-sqlite`, :ref:`result-ls` in one group and :ref:`result-tar`, :ref:`result-latex`, :ref:`result-opera` in the other.